Igalia/wpewebkit.org/about/faq.md

 ## Are open dialogs/popups menus supported?

+The application embedding WPE is responsible for rendering popups and dialogs.
-JavaScript popups and dialogs rendering is the duty of the WPE application.
-The reference WPE Browser, Cog, has limited support for these features (as of 2020, cog supports option menus).
+The reference WPE Browser, Cog, has limited support for these features (as of 2021, it supports option menus).

 ## What is the wayland-protocols build dependency about in Cog?

-Depending on which platform rendering plugin is enabled at build-time, the Cog browser might depend on the wayland-protocols project in order to generate some source files it needs in order to act as a Wayland client to the Compositor (server) implementing those protocols.
+Depending on which platform rendering plugin is enabled at build time, the Cog browser might depend on the [wayland-protocols](https://github.com/wayland-project/wayland-protocols) project to generate source files needed in order to act as a Wayland client to the compositor (server) implementing those protocols.

-So for instance, if you enable the [FDO platform plugin](https://github.com/Igalia/cog/blob/master/CMakeLists.txt#L57) and want to use it at runtime to have Cog running in a Wayland compositor, then the plugin will try to consume some Wayland protocols from the server, such as `xdg-shell`, `fullscreen-shell-unstable-v1`, `presentation-time` and `linux-dmabuf-unstable-v1`.
+So for instance, if you enable the [FDO platform plugin](https://github.com/Igalia/cog/blob/master/CMakeLists.txt#L57) and want to use it at runtime to have Cog running as a Wayland application, then the plugin will try to consume some Wayland protocols from the server, such as `xdg-shell`, `fullscreen-shell-unstable-v1`, `presentation-time` and `linux-dmabuf-unstable-v1`.
 Those protocols can't be used without first